qball1809/App-Store/Subs.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) Subtitles

-When you click on the Sub Management button on the Tool menu you will be presented with a list of your libraries that you have set up in your Plex Media Server as shown in the image below.
+When you click on the Subtitles button on the Tool menu you will be presented with a list of your libraries that you have set up in your Plex Media Server as shown in the image below.

 ![](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Subs/MS-image01.png)